WICG/webpackage/go/bundle/README.md

 ```

 ### dump-bundle
-`dump-bundle` dumps the content of a bundled exchange in a human readable form.
-To display content of a bundle file, invoke:
+`dump-bundle` dumps the content of a web bundle in a human readable form.
+To
+display content of a bundle file, invoke:
 ```
 dump-bundle -i foo.wbn
 ```